 Our team provides you mentoring, coaching, advising, and moral support, creating a safe and effective environment for you to learn and grow.

 We partner with school districts and charter organizations that share our goal to transform teacher preparation.
-Participation in the residency must be with one of our partner schools in these regions: New York City; Upstate and Central NY; Danbury, CT; Washington, DC; Palm Beach, FL; and San Francisco, CA.
+Participation in the residency must be with one of our partner schools in these regions: New York City; Upstate and Central NY; Danbury, CT; Washington, DC; and Palm Beach, FL.

 Preparation to serve all learners